armanriazi/armanriazi.github.io/docs/public/blockchain/Blockchain.md

 ### Core Of Blockchain

-Since any central authority or government does not control the blockchain, the **DLT** (Distributed Ledger Technology) performs the task of verifying any information via cryptography.
+Since no central authority or government controls the blockchain, the **DLT** (Distributed Ledger Technology) performs the task of verifying any information via cryptography.
 Any member of a blockchain network witnesses their information being verified via DLT.

 ### Components of the blockchain Trilemma